LDiazN/ldiazn.github.io/_posts/2023-07-30-torus-cpp-en.md

 ## Perspective Projection

 *Projection* is the process of transforming a 3D geometric representation into a 2D one.
 In our case, we want to transform 3D points into a 2D image.
-To get a projection we just need a function to transform 3D points into 2D points.
+To get a projection we just need a function that transforms 3D points into 2D points.

 Currently, we are using **orthographic projection.** That is, we convert points $(x,y,z)$ into points $(x', y')$ simply by discarding the Z coordinate: